bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 15/4/2024 Do I need name/most global events in most events table?
+  Attendance records has unnecessary fields.
+DONE
+  Most events for region has unnecessary fields.
+DONE

 - 15/4/2024 - Bug - When course not found, athlete course summary not finished.
 Mitigated with invariant test that checks for new courses.